eduardo-dangelo/code-docs/README.md

 #### Build Your CV and Find Your Dream Job
 <img src="./imgs/hero.png" />

 > Welcome to the Complete Front-End Web Development Crash Course!
-In this course, you will learn the essential skills needed to build and design stunning websites.
-We will cover technologies such as HTML, CSS, and JavaScript, as well as frameworks such as React and TypeScript.
-By the end of this course, you will have the knowledge and skills to create dynamic, interactive websites that stand out in today's crowded online marketplace.
+In this course, you will learn the essential skills needed to build websites and become a front-end developer.
->
+> We will cover technologies such as HTML, CSS, and JavaScript, as well as frameworks such as React and TypeScript.
-> We will also delve into the job search process and help you build a professional CV that showcases your new web development skills.
-So let's get started and take the first step towards achieving your dream career as a front-end web developer!
+> By the end of this course, you will have the knowledge and skills to create dynamic, interactive websites.
 >
 > > In this course, we'll cover the content at a fast pace.
-We'll focus on the technologies and skills that are most useful in office jobs.
+We'll focus on the technologies and skills that are most useful for modern front-end jobs.
-> > If you're interested to learn more, check out our other courses for a deeper dive into web development.
+> > I encourage you to take your time and revisit each topic as needed to refresh your memory.

 ## Table of content